How a small birthday lunch in Tacoma became a coronavirus cluster

 “We weren’t paranoid, but we weren’t doing anything foolish, either,” said Bill Schey, 77, a retired sports journalist.

-The tiny birthday luncheon they hosted on June 23 was the first time anyone but immediate family had set foot in their house for nearly four months.
+The small birthday luncheon they hosted on June 23 was the first time anyone but immediate family had set foot in their house for nearly four months.
 But it seemed innocuous enough, since Pierce County had graduated to Phase 2 in the state’s recovery plan at the beginning of the month.

 The church they attend had recently reopened for Sunday services, with temperature checks, face masks and minimal mingling among the 15-20 congregants.
 The county’s own guidelines said it was OK to socialize again — as long as residents limited their circle to no more than five close friends.